 With all that said, here is the diet I have designed for Myra.
 Keep in mind that she has severe allergies, so I would make some significant changes for pets without those allergies.
 Hue made a crock pot with the following ingredients:

-- Four ounces of organic kale - Studies in animals and experiments with cells grown in the laboratory have identified several potential ways in which compounds in kale and other cruciferous vegetables may help prevent cancer: They help protect cells from DNA damage, help inactivate carcinogens, have antibacterial, antiviral, and anti-inflammatory effects, cause cell death (apoptosis), inhibit tumor blood vessel formation, and inhibit tumor cell migration which is needed for spread of the cancer.
+- 16 oz of organic kale - Studies in animals and experiments with cells grown in the laboratory have identified several potential ways in which compounds in kale and other cruciferous vegetables may help prevent cancer: They help protect cells from DNA damage, help inactivate carcinogens, have antibacterial, antiviral, and anti-inflammatory effects, cause cell death (apoptosis), inhibit tumor blood vessel formation, and inhibit tumor cell migration which is needed for spread of the cancer.
 Contains the antioxidants lutein and zeaxanthin.

 This is the starting point for Myra's diet.
 I'm sure it will be modified many times as we move forward, depending on her response.
 Right now, she thinks eating Daddy's home made food four times a day is AWESOME!